RiftValleySoftware/RVS_ONVIF/README.md

 IMPLEMENTATION
 -
-In order to use this, you need
+In order to use this, you need to create one instance of the driver per device connection.
+The driver will handle interactions with that device.
+You can instantiate more than one instance of RVS_ONVIF.

 DEPENDENCIES
 =